 At least for the NASA models described in the next section, both these concerns are unfounded.
-KEYS2 terminates in hundreths of a second (where as our prior implementations took minutes to terminate [22]).
+KEYS2 terminates in hundredths of a second (where as our prior implementations took minutes to terminate; Feather and Menzies 2002).
 Also, the solutions found by KEYS2 where not only of highest quality, they were also exhibited the lowest variance.
 Further, KEYS2 generates the decision ordering diagrams that can assess solution robustness in linear time.

-3 Requirements Modeling Using "DDP"
+3 Requirements modeling using "DDP"

-This section introduces the DDP requirements modeling tool [15, 20]. used to interactively document the "Team-X" early lifecycle meetings at NASA's Jet Propulsion Laboratory (JPL).
+This section introduces the DDP requirements modeling tool (Cornford et al. 2001; Feather et al. 2008a). used to interactively document the "Team-X" early lifecycle meetings at NASA's Jet Propulsion Laboratory (JPL).
 These meetings are the source of the real-world requirements models used in this paper.

-At "Team X" meetings, a large and diverse group of up to 30 experts from various fields (propulsion, engineering, communication, navigation, science, etc) meet for very short periods of time (hours to days) to produce a "mission concept" document.
+At "Team X" meetings, a large and diverse group of up to 30 experts from various fields (propulsion, engineering, communication, navigation, science, etc.) meet for very short periods of time (hours to days) to produce a "mission concept" document.
 This document may commit the project to, say, solar power rather nuclear power or a particular style of guidance software.
 All of the subsequent work is based on the initial decisions documented in the mission concept.